mutker/nvidiactl/README.md

 - 🔧 **Direct GPU interaction** using NVML (NVIDIA Management Library)
 - 🖥️ **Standalone application** or systemd service functionality
 - 🔍 **Debug mode** for detailed logging and troubleshooting
-- 📈 **Telemetry collection** in local database for advanced statistics
+- 📈 **Metrics collection** in local database for advanced statistics

 ## Installation